To freeze the slideshow, click any thumbnail below. All photos courtesy of NASA.

 orbiting high above the Amazon River way down there on planet Earth.

-Above the Workshop, where Jack, Owen and I are going to spend most of our time for the next 56 days,
+Above the workshop, where Jack, Owen and I were going to spend most of our time for the next 56 days,

-is the Apollo Telescope Mount with its 4 solar panels facing the sun.
+is the Apollo telescope mount with its four solar panels facing the sun.

-The dark circular area closest to us is the port where we plan to dock our Command Module in just a few minutes.
+The dark circular area closest to us is the port where we planned to dock our command module.

-Within this spacious interior, I can evaluate a variety of control and stablization systems
+Within this spacious interior, I could evaluate a variety of control and stablization systems

-Engineers can then design these Maneuvering Units so that they will perform effectively
+Engineers could then design these maneuvering units so that they would perform effectively

-and reliably when we need to use them outside the safety of our space stations or space ships in the future.
+and reliably when we used them outside the safety of space stations or space ships.

 Owen Recorded This Beautiful Solar Flare

-One of the most important experiments we had abroad the Skylab was the Apollo Telescope Mount.
+One of the most important experiments we had aboard Skylab was the Apollo telescope mount.
 It was

 a group of six separate intruments designed to look at the sun and see things that couldn't be seen from